 BY JOHN N. CONSTANTINO, MD

 The second edition of this highly regarded autism assessment offers the convenience of a screener and the power of a diagnostic tool.
 Completed in just 15 to 20 minutes, the SRS-2 identifies social impairment associated with autism spectrum disorders (ASDs) and quantifies its severity.
 It’s sensitive enough to detect even subtle symptoms, yet specific enough to differentiate clinical groups, both within the autism spectrum and between ASD and other disorders.
-And, with an expanded age range, the SRS-2 can be used to monitor symptoms throughout the life span.
+With its expanded age range, the SRS-2 can monitor symptoms throughout the life span.

 Assess Social Impairment in Natural Settings–and From More Than One Perspective

 The SRS-2 offers four forms, each with 65 items, and each for a specific age group:

 - School-Age Form: for ages 4 through 18, completed by parent or teacher (composed of the same items that appeared on the original SRS)

 - Preschool Form: for ages 2½ to 4½, completed by parent or teacher